cspun/ADRLwIntReward/README.md

 This repository provides the full codes and supplementary materials for the paper: "Autoregressive DRL with Learned Intrinsic Rewards for Portfolio Optimisation"

-If you find any information from this repo helpful, please cite our work: <h6>
+If you find any information from this repo helpful, please cite our work: <small>
 > @inproceedings{10.1145/3677052.3698670, <br>
 author = {Lim, Magdalene Hui Qi and Lesmana, Nixie S and Pun, Chi Seng}, <br>
 title = {Autoregressive DRL with Learned Intrinsic Rewards for Portfolio Optimisation}, <br>